vc-thirdparty/vcengine-automation/README.md

 # VcEngine-Automation
 [![Build status](https://travis-ci.org/redsolo/vcengine-automation.svg?branch=develop)](https://travis-ci.org/redsolo/vcengine-automation),  [![NuGet VcEngine](http://flauschig.ch/nubadge.php?id=VcEngine.Automation)](https://www.nuget.org/packages/VcEngine.Automation/)

+VcEngine-Automation repository contains a console application and library that can control Visual Components simulation tool through it's user interface.

 # VcEngine-Automation Library
 Automation library for Visual Components engine in C#.
 With the library it is possible to control the engine through a C# application instead of manual using in the through the UI.